Charles Alwis Hewavitharana: Independence activity

 He was imprisoned in 1915 along with his brother Edmund Hewavitarne (who later died in prison), D. S. Senanayake, D. R. Wijewardena following the Muslim riots.
 Fearing an uprising the inexperienced British colonial Governor of Ceylon Sir Robert Chalmers declared Martial Law on 2 June 1915 and on the advice of Inspector General of Police Herbert Dowbiggin began a brutal suppression of the Sinhala Buddhist community by giving orders to the Police and the Army to shoot any one who they deemed a rioter without a trial, it is said that the numbers of Sinhalese killed this way were in the thousands.
 Many local leaders were imprisoned and Captain D.E.Henry Pedris, a military officer, was executed based on false charges of mutiny.

 Later years

-Dr. Hewavitharana was a member of the University College Ceylon Council.
-The Dr. C.A.
-Hewavitharana Memorial Prizes for Physics & Sanskrit are annually awarded at the University of Colombo in his memory.
+Dr. Hewavitarne was a member of the University College Ceylon Council.
+The Dr. C. A. Hewavitarne Memorial Prizes for Physics & Sanskrit are annually awarded at the University of Colombo in his memory.

-The Dr. C.A.
-Hewavitharana Memorial Prize for Physics is also annually awarded by the Faculty of Science, University of Peradeniya.
+The Dr. C. A. Hewavitarne Memorial Prize for Physics is also annually awarded by the Faculty of Science, University of Peradeniya.